 Nurse Retention Ideas and Examples

 What can hospitals do during the recruitment and selection process to help improve nurse retention?
 While this question typically arises when positions open up, it needs to be an ongoing consideration.
 It’s important to find the balance between filling the position quickly and finding the right person for the job.
-There are a variety of nursing recruitment best practices that can help you find quality candidates that are committed to your organization.
+A wide variety of nursing recruitment best practices can help you find quality candidates who are committed to your organization.

 First, develop a strong job description that clearly outlines the benefits of working at your organization, like compensation packages, benefits, and scheduling flexibility.
 Be sure to clearly communicate your requirements and offerings so candidates aren’t surprised about the specifics later in the process.

-Once you’ve created a strong job posting, share it through a range of channels: job boards, social media, nurse ambassadors, employee referrals, or nursing education programs.
+Once you’ve created a strong job posting, share it through a range of channels: job boards, social media platforms, nurse ambassadors, employee referrals, or nursing education programs.
 If you have a number of open positions to fill, consider creating a comprehensive nurse hiring campaign to find qualified candidates.

 Example: A facility is in need of certified nursing assistants (CNAs).
 They post an optimized CNA job description in a range of locations.
 Once they’ve found a pool of applicants, they use strategic interview questions to identify those that align with the organization’s culture and goals.